 Master of Science in Telecommunications Management degree.
-(See "Department of Management Science and Information Systems.") \The Master of Science in Economics is not subject to AACSB accreditation
+(See "Department of Management Science and Information Systems.")

+The Master of Science in Economics is not subject to AACSB accreditation

 Doctor of Philosophy Degree Programs.
-Graduate work toward the Doctor of Philosophy degree with a major in economics is offered in the Department of Economics and Legal Studies in Business\.
-Graduate work toward the Doctor of Philosophy degree with a major in business administration is offered in the departments of Entrepreneurship, Finance, Management, Management Science and Information Systems, Marketing, the School of Accounting and the School of Entrepreneurship.
-The Spears School also offers a PhD in Business Administration that is tailored for executives.
+Graduate work toward the Doctor of Philosophy degree with a major in economics is offered in the Department of Economics and Legal Studies in Business.
+Graduate work toward the Doctor of Philosophy degree with a major in business administration is offered in the departments of Finance, Management, Management Science and Information Systems, the School of Accounting, the School of Entrepreneurship, and the School of Marketing and International Business The Spears School also offers a PhD in Business Administration that is tailored for executives.